jaylabrador90/taskmanagement/README.md

-Sure, here's a sample content for the README.md file based on the codes provided:

 # To-Do List App (Task Management)

 This is a simple To-Do List application created using React.
 It allows users to add new tasks, mark them as finished or unfinished, delete tasks, and sort the tasks by name or date added.